vaclavmaixner/occupy-ntk/README.md

 # Occupy NTK

 This app periodically scrapes the website of NTK (https://www.techlib.cz/en/) for data about how occupied it is by visitors.
-It offers more insight by combining this data with information about NTT and by providing graphs of historical occupancy.
+It offers more insight by combining this data with information about NTK and by providing graphs of historical occupancy.

 ![alt text](resources/occupy_ntk.png "Title")